-- Council staff will lead system studies and contribute to corridor studies or statewide efforts led by partner agencies. - Participate in MnDOT's update of the State Highway Investment Plan (MnSHIP). - Continue work on a consultant study to implement recommendations from MnDOT's metro area functional classification review and to update Appendix D of the 2040 TPP, as well as related functional classification change processes. - Participate in the development of MnDOT's Capital Highway Investment Plan (CHIP). - Develop and track approved highway performance measures. - Implement findings and recommendations of Twin Cities Highway Mobility Needs Analysis Study. - Assist with Highway Safety Improvement Program (HSIP) application changes and scoring committee for the 2022 funding cycle.

-- Initiate a consultant study to update the Principal Arterial Intersection Mobility Study, Phase 2. - Initiate a consultant study that will assist the Council and its regional stakeholders in analyzing crash data/trends and provide guidance on developing annual safety performance targets.
+- Council staff will lead system studies and contribute to corridor studies or statewide efforts led by partner agencies. - Participate in MnDOT's update of the State Highway Investment Plan (MnSHIP). - Continue work the Functional Classification Process Update project and implement recommendations from MnDOT's metro area functional classification review to update Appendix D of the 2040 TPP, as well as related functional classification change processes (began in 2022). - Participate in the development of MnDOT's Capital Highway Investment Plan (CHIP). - Develop and track approved highway performance measures. - Implement findings and recommendations of Twin Cities Highway Mobility Needs Analysis. - Continue work on the consultant study Principal Arterial Intersection Mobility Study, Phase 2 (began in 2022). - Continue work on the consultant study Regional Safety Action Plan that will assist the Council and its regional stakeholders in analyzing crash data/trends and provide guidance on developing annual safety performance targets (began in 2022). - Working with regional partners and MnDOT, develop a detailed scope and RFP for a new consultant study, Metropolitan Highway System Harms, Impacts and Mitigation Priorities Study, procure a contract and begin work.